ambreen2006/liveproject_surface_water_changes_satellite_data/README.md

 3. The Geotiff file is loaded back in and various transformations and manipulations are applied and visualized in the notebook.
 4. Finally, a rectangle is cropped from the original Geotiff file and saved as a png on disk.
 5. The jupyter notebook is also exported as `Milestone-1.html` which can be downloaded to view the output produced on my computer setup.

+## Deliverable for Milestone-2

+Creates training and testing data set for identifying water region in satellite images.
+For the purpose of this milestone `NWPU-RESISC45` dataset and the dataset provided by the course is combined.
+Masked image label is created for each image in the combined dataset.

+1. Polygons for the water region of each image is read.
+2. Image mask is created from the water region and saved to disk.
+3. training and testing split is created using scikit's `train_test_split`.
+4. training set is augmented with real time transformation to help avoid over-fitting.